geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ![WebSocket logo](https://cdn.geotribu.fr/img/logos-icones/divers/websocket.png){: .img-thumbnail-left }

-QTribu chat relies on [the WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket), using components of the Qt framework that QGIS is based on.
+QChat relies on [the WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket), using components of the Qt framework that QGIS is based on.
 These components are included in the Windows versions of QGIS but must be installed manually on Linux.
 For example, on Ubuntu (22.04):

 ```sh title="apt command to install additional Qt dependencies on Debian/Ubuntu"
 sudo apt install python3-pyqt5.qtmultimedia python3-pyqt5.qtwebengine python3-pyqt5.qtwebsockets
 ```

-If these dependencies are not installed, QTribu chat will be disabled in the plugin, and an error message will direct you to [the installation documentation](https://qtribu.geotribu.fr/installation.html#linux).
+If these dependencies are not installed, QChat will be disabled in the plugin, and an error message will direct you to [the installation documentation](https://qtribu.geotribu.fr/installation.html#linux).

 ----